JenniferPeterson1203/nyc-squirrel-census-visualization-project/README.md

 ## Submission

-- Commit your completed project to your GitHub repository and make a pull request.
+- Make a pull request from your repo to this repository

 ## Presentation